What is a union?

 Does the law protect workers joining unions?

-It’s supposed to—but too often it doesn’t.
 Under the law, employers are not allowed to discriminate against or fire workers for choosing to join a union.
 For example, it’s illegal for employers to threaten to shut down their businesses or to fire employees or take away benefits if workers form a union.
-However, employers routinely violate these laws, and the penalties are weak or nonexistent.

 How can the SPFPA help us?

 Through the SPFPA, security police officer professionals win better wages, benefits and a voice on the job—and good union jobs mean stronger communities.
 Union workers earn 28 percent more than nonunion workers and are more likely to receive health care and pension benefits than those without a union.
-In 2004, median weekly earnings for full-time union wage and salary workers were $781, compared with $612 for their nonunion counterparts.
 Unions lead the fight today for better lives for working people, such as through expanded family and medical leave, improved safety and health protections and fair-trade agreements that lift the standard of living for workers all over the world.

 What have unions accomplished for all workers?